utah-cs3550-fa25/assignments/hw7.md

     sudo systemctl restart nginx

 Visit your web server again, by going to http://XX.XX.XX.XX/ as before.
+Again, make sure you are using `http`, not `https`.
 You should now see a "502 Bad Gateway" or "504 Gateway Timeout" error page.
 This is good!
 It means that NGINX is attempting to contact your Django server (which isn't running yet).
 You can now move on to the next phase, where we get Django running.

 However, if you continue to see NGINX's default web page, or you don't see a web page at all, something has gone wrong.
 Make sure you've